If you have not yet registered for the free Encore, please sign up here.

 Show More Info + Video Clip ▼Highlights from this session:

-Integration Practices will be available to watch for free from the day they are released through the end of the Summit (October 6).
+Poet conversations will be available to watch for free from the day they are released through the end of the Summit (October 4).

 -

-Show More Info ▼Video clip coming soon!Highlights from this session:
+Show More Info + Video Clip ▼Video clip coming soon!Highlights from this session:

 Help Support this Important Work!